Burial Plot Cost Breakdown: How Much to To Expect to Pay & How to Reduce Costs

 4

-If a prepaid burial plot owner doesn’t want their plot anymore, they can sell it.
-Buying a pre-owned burial plot can be a good way to find one for a significantly cheaper price.
-However, it can’t be considered a reliable way to reduce burial costs.
+If the owner of a prepaid burial plot doesn’t want their plot anymore, they can sell it.
+You can find a significant discount if you purchase a pre-owned burial plot, but it’s not a reliable way to reduce burial plot costs.

 5

-Final expense insurance is a low-cost type of whole life insurance designed to help seniors cover funerals and other end-of-life expenses.
-A good policy can cover the cost of your funeral, burial, and more.
+Also called final expense insurance, burial insurance is a low-cost type of whole life policy designed to help seniors cover funerals and other end-of-life expenses.
+A good policy can cover funeral, cremation, burial plot costs, and more.

-How Does Final Expense Insurance Cover Burial Plot Costs?
+How Does Burial Insurance Cover Burial Plot Costs?

-Final expense insurance pays an agreed death benefit payout to designated beneficiaries when the policyholder dies.
-Typical payouts range from $5,000 to $50,000.
+Burial insurance covers you for life, paying a death benefit payout to designated beneficiaries when the policyholder dies.
+Average benefit payouts range from $5,000 to $50,000, plenty to cover a funeral and more.

-Here are sample monthly rates for a $10,000 final expense insurance policy from our top-rated providers for a non-smoking applicant with no preexisting health concerns:
+Here are sample rates for a $10,000 burial insurance policy from our top-rated life insurance partners, calculated using a non-smoking applicant with no pre-existing health concerns:

 Company Male